HR-CMGT/Javascript-Machine-Learning/extractfeatures/readme.md

 <br>
 <br>

-## Add training data
+### Add training data

-Create the featureExtractor, and in the callback you can create the classifier.
+Create the featureExtractor, then in the `onloaded` callback you can create the classifier.

 ```javascript
 const featureExtractor = ml5.featureExtractor('MobileNet', modelLoaded)